 Dr Kamal Mahtani (Clinical editor), Nuffield Department of Primary Care Health Sciences, University of Oxford

-Nicola Lindson, Jamie Hartmann-Boyce and Lindsay Stead (one day a month), share the roles of Managing Editor and Trial Search Co-ordinator, and are also review authors.
+Nicola Lindson, Jamie Hartmann-Boyce and Jon Livingstone-Banks share the roles of Managing Editor.
+Lindsay Stead (one day a month) is our Trial Search Co-ordinator.
 Statistical support is provided by Thomas Fanshawe.

 The success of the group is based on the commitment and enthusiasm of more than 300 review authors who contribute to the preparation and updating of reviews.
 We have more than 70 published reviews and further protocols in progress.
 We would also like to acknowledge the valuable contribution of our peer referees who provide pre-publication review of all protocols and reviews.